-The two backs combined for 1,599 rushing yards in 2016 while both being productive pass catchers as well.
+The two backs combined for 1,599 rushing yards in 2016 while both being productive pass-catchers as well.
 One of the best backfields in the NFL will also add rookie Brian Hill from Wyoming, who was third in rushing yards in the FBS last year.

 Wide Receivers/Tight Ends

 The Falcons’ next two leading receivers also return, Mohammad Sanu and Taylor Gabriel.
 The two combined for 1,232 yards and 10 touchdowns last year.
-Tight end Austin Hooper looks to take a step forward after his rookie season that included three touchdowns.
+Tight end Austin Hooper looks to take a step forward after his rookie season which included three touchdowns.

 Here we see the group that is really going to make the difference for Atlanta in 2017.
-Dan Quinn is a defensive guru, and three offseasons may have finally given him a dominant front.
-Grady Jarrett had his coming out party in the Super Bowl, when he became only the second player ever to sack Tom Brady three times in a game.
+Quinn is a defensive guru, and three offseasons may have finally given him a dominant front.
+Grady Jarrett had his coming out party in the Super Bowl when he became only the second player ever to sack Tom Brady three times in a game.

 When it comes down to it, Atlanta was a very young team in 2017, especially defensively.
 The Falcons’ young players will only get better, while all of Atlanta’s star players return in 2017.

 No other NFC team has a talented combination to the extent the Falcons do.
 Injuries can always play a part in determining things, but a Super Bowl hangover is nothing but talk.
 The Atlanta Falcons roster is absolutely loaded and on track for a second straight Super Bowl appearance.